bitfinexcom/bitfinex-api-py/README.md

 await bfx.wss.notify({ "foo": 1 })
 ```

-The server broadcasts custom notifications to each of its clients:
+Any data can be sent along with a custom notification.

+Custom notifications are broadcast by the server on all user's open connections. \
+So, each custom notification will be sent to every online client of the current user. \
+Whenever a client receives a custom notification, it will emit the `notification` event:
 ```python
 @bfx.wss.on("notification")
 def on_notification(notification: Notification[Any]):
     print(notification.data) # { "foo": 1 }
 ```

-## Handling reconnections in case of network failure
+### Handling reconnections in case of network failure

 In case of network failure, the client will keep waiting until it is able to restore the connection with the server.